averayne/git-github-and-dev-containers/README.md

 #### :exclamation: Git CLI

 A CLI is a Command Line Interface.
-It is a tool that allows us to run commans from a terminal.
+It is a tool that allows us to run commands from a terminal.

 In order to use Git, you need to make sure the Git CLI it is installed on your computer.
 If it’s already installed, it’s a good idea to update to the latest version.
 You can either install it as a package or via another installer, or download the source code and compile it yourself.
 Follow the instruction [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install or update to the latest git cli version.